Raisul-Awal/efficION/README.md

 #
 ### Functionality
-The program supports single logIE query or batch chemical logIE query.
-For single query, either a canonical SMILE or chemical name is applicable, along with a required solution pH value; for batch query, the following csv file data format is required:
+The program supports single logIE query or batch chemical logIE queries.
+For single query, either a canonical SMILE or chemical name is applicable, along with a required solution pH value; for batch queries, the following csv file data format is required:
 || SMILES| pH|
 |--| ------------- | ------------- |
 |1| C1=CNC(=O)NC1=O| 7.2|